Generic selectors

 Food & Diet

 In the wild, the bucktooth tetra is famously lepidophagous, which means it feeds on the scales of other fish.
 This is a specialized feeding strategy shared by only a handful of fish species worldwide.
-Research has shown they even display jaw laterality, meaning individual fish tend to attack from either the left or right side, similar to handedness in humans.
+Research has shown they even display jaw laterality, meaning individual fish will attack from either the left or right side, similar to handedness in humans.

 In the aquarium, they’re actually not difficult to feed at all.
 They eagerly accept a wide variety of meaty foods: